casestack/xslt-rpc/gui/README.md

 ## What is it?

-XSLT-GUI is a node-webkit desktop app which lets you quickly convert between the most common readable file formats.
+XSLT-GUI is a node-webkit desktop app which can quickly perform XSLT transformations through RPCs